 Alternatively, you can ride a pedicab (where someone bikes you around while you sit in an attached seat in the back) or you can take the streetcar (also a great experience!).

 Okay, back to Fisherman’s Wharf.
-Admittedly, this is not my favorite part of SF (it’s extremely crowded, overpriced, and touristy), but it’s another iconic experience, so you should check it out.
+Admittedly, the wharf area can be extremely crowded, overpriced, and touristy, but it is a very iconic experience.
+I do recommend you check it out.

 What’s there to see and do?

 Stunning views of the Bay—including the Golden Gate Bridge!

 Grab a bite of the world famous San Francisco sourdough bread bowl filled with chowder.

 For those of you bread makers out there, you will appreciate that San Francisco has particular strains of bacteria that make sourdough taste extra special here